sunnythepatel/serviantestapp/Vagrant/Readme.md

 #### 2. GitHub Actions Deployment

 2a.
-Using GihubActions Mac Runner
+Using GitHub Actions Mac Runner
     It's basically running on macos-10.15 and it's run only if there is a change in the code in Vagrant folder in either branch localdev or main.

 2b.
 Using Self-hosted Runner